openai/mujoco-py/README.md

 See the [full documentation](https://openai.github.io/mujoco-py/build/html/index.html) for advanced usage.

+### Missing GLFW

+A common error when installing is:

+    raise ImportError("Failed to load GLFW3 shared library.")

+Which happens when the `glfw` python package fails to find a GLFW dynamic library.

+MuJoCo ships with its own copy of this library, which can be used during installation.

+Add the path to the mujoco bin directory to your dynamic loader:

+    LD_LIBRARY_PATH=$HOME/.mujoco/mjpro150/bin pip install mujoco-py

+This is particularly useful on Ubuntu 14.04, which does not have a GLFW package.

 ## Usage Examples

 A number of examples demonstrating some advanced features of `mujoco-py` can be found in [`examples/`](/./examples/).
 These include: